Rafase282/MyFCCWiki/Build a Personal Portfolio Webpage.md

 ## The CSS Snippets
 ### The body:
-We make the position to be relative to make thigns fluid.
+We make the position to be relative to make things fluid.

 ```
 body {